-Intermediate Body - Ministry of Labour, Pension System, Family and Social Policy (Directorate for programmes and projects) will conduct open calls for proposal for purchasing and distribution of food and/or basic material assistance.
+Intermediate Body - Ministry of Social Policy and Youth will conduct open calls for proposal for purchasing and distribution of food and/or basic material assistance.

 Partner organisations will be responsible for purchasing, storage, transport and distribution of food and/or basic material assistance to end recipients.
 Responsibilities will be defined in contracts between the Intermediate Body and selected partner organisations.